projects-harishwa/Valentine-code/README.md

 # Valentine-code
-Three minimal valentine projects which you can give it a try
+Three minimal valentine projects which you can give a try